thephez/original-evolution-whitepaper/README.md

 4. Force collateralized nodes to proof a minimum level of service deterministically to
 receive rewards for providing Account access and storage This gives us the properties:
- - An Account and every state­transition in its history can be validated by comparing its
+ - An Account and every state-transition in its history can be validated by comparing its
 hash  to the hash in the Block’s Merkle Tree.
 This means that in the event of data loss
 from e.g. mass correlated node failure, only a single copy of the Object’s Data needs to
 be reintroduced for the network to the validate, propagate and persist that data, for
-example from an end­user backup or an archive service.
+example from an end-user backup or an archive service.
  - Fullnodes can validate an Object during relay without needing an existing copy of the
 data
  - Miners are incentivized to include Object state transition hashes in blocks
  - Nodes are incentivized to store and provide Object data to users
- - Overall storage in the network for Object data scales at a reduced rate of O(n/s) where s
-is the shard factor required by the network.
+ - Overall storage in the network for Object data scales at a reduced rate of O(n/s) where `s` is the shard factor required by the network.
  - Blockchain size scales at an increased linear rate (estimated around O(<2n) when
-allowing 1­2 Account state transitions per transaction) regardless of Object size
+allowing 1-2 Account state transitions per transaction) regardless of Object size
- - Increased utility of an easy­to­integrate & easy­to­use service feeds back into the value
+ - Increased utility of an easy-to-integrate & easy-to-use service feeds back into the value
 of rewards paid to Masternodes to cover increased costs of hosting a larger Blockchain
-and the total Object Data­set.
+and the total Object Data-set.

 ### 2.4 Decentralized Access
-Evolution has been designed from the front­end­up,with the focus on providing an end­user
+Evolution has been designed from the front-end-up,with the focus on providing an end-user
 experience that’s easy to use, secure and decentralized, rather than starting from a basic need
 to send funds between 2 addresses, to remove some of the main frictions to mass adoption and
 to open the door to new, permissionless ways for developers to build digital cash based apps
 and services using the most commonly used programming languages, data structures and
 protocols.
-One of the main problems with real­world usage of Cryptocurrencies is that the vast majority of
+One of the main problems with real-world usage of Cryptocurrencies is that the vast majority of
 users do not actually deal directly with the Cryptocurrencies p2p network, they rely on 3rd
 parties to provide intermediary services, to which the user is usually trusting for payment
 verification and always dependant on the permission and availability of those services as well as